 Sikhs are known to be hearty people who love to party with gusto.
 It is no surprise, therefore, that they also celebrate with great fervour when a baby is born to the family.
 When Sikh women first find out they are pregnant, prayer is their very first action.
 The parents start with visiting the local Gurdwara/temple as soon as they can, typically within 40 days of birth.
 There, the priest opens the Guru Granth Sahib, the holy book, and reads out a random verse.
 The parents then take the first letter of that page’s hymn and name their child with that letter.
 The baby’s name is then announced to the congregation.
 A sweet dish/prasad (usually Karah Parshad, made from flour, semolina, butter and sugar) is made and distributed as a celebratory treat.
 This tradition is set out in the Sikh Rahit Maryada (code of conduct) and observed very strictly.

-“Feed your baby honey.
+“Feed honey to your baby.
 It is a wholesome food!”

-Many new mothers continue to be advised to feed honey to their baby, for health reasons.
-It is among the first foods that a baby is asked to taste but the reason behind this has nothing to do with nutrition.
+Many new mothers continue to be advised to feed honey to their babies for health reasons.
+It is among the first foods that a baby is asked to taste, but the reason behind this has nothing to do with nutrition.

 Many Hindu and Muslim communities follow the ritual of making the baby taste something sweet.
 It is believed that the infant’s first taste should be sweet so that he can speak sweetly for the rest of his life.
 In Muslims, this is performed by rubbing a softened date with a bit of honey onto the baby’s upper palate.
 Hindus use honey as well, in a similar ritual known as Jatakarma.
 It is meant to guarantee a sweet future for your child.
 But there’s more: some communities also believe that honey has a positive effect on the baby’s gastrointestinal system by reducing colic and acting as a laxative!
 In fact, according to some Hindu cultural beliefs, honey is thought to clear out meconium (or the dark poop newborn babies have at first).

-So no, that honey is not intended to help the growth of your baby in any way.
+So, no, that honey is not intended to help your baby’s growth in any way.
 In fact, honey can contain spores of a bacterium that can affect their still immature digestive system and cause a fatal illness called botulism.
 This bacteria is harmless to adults and children over 1 year old, but only then!
-Please remember that doctors prohibit anything but breastmilk/formula milk in the first few months after birth, even water.
-Yes, while following a ritual is important in its own sense, refrain from feeding your baby anything that is not recommended by the paediatrician.
+Please remember that doctors prohibit anything but breastmilk/formula milk, even water, in the first few months after birth.
+Yes, while following a ritual is important in its own sense, refrain from feeding your baby anything that the paediatrician does not recommend.

 5. First Words